Faster Algorithms for Orienteering and $k$-TSP: Introduction

 \subsection{Related Work}

 The orienteering problem was first introduced by Golden et al.~\cite{GLV87}, and intensely studied since then.
 The problem has numerous variants.
-For example, Chekuri et al.~\cite{CKP12} designed an $(2+\eps)$-approximation algorithm for orienteering in undirected graphs, and an $O(\log^2 \OPT)$-approximation algorithm in directed graphs.
-Gupta et al.~\cite{GKNR15} designed an $O(1)$-approximation algorithm for the best non-adaptive policy for the stochastic orienteering problem.
+For example, Chekuri et al.~\cite{CKP12} designed $(2+\eps)$-approximation algorithm for orienteering in undirected graphs, and an $O(\log^2 \OPT)$-approximation algorithm in directed graphs.
+Gupta et al.~\cite{GKNR15} designed an $O(1)$-approximation algorithm for the best non-adaptive policy for stochastic orienteering.
+Friggstad et al.~\cite{FS17} introduced the first polynomial-size LP-relaxations for the orienteering problem and its rooted version, and obtained $O(1)$-approximation algorithms via LP-rounding.
 For algorithms for orienteering with deadlines and time-windows see~\cite{BBCM04,CK04,CP05}.
 A survey on orienteering can be found in~\cite{gunawan16}, and a survey on the vehicle routing problem with profits can be found in~\cite{archetti14}.